Inspired Space Saving Ideas for your Countertop

 Storage Spaces

 Most kitchens have hidden storage areas tucked down low beneath cabinets.
 This is normally dead space, as the area is permanently blocked off.
-But if you open it up, replace traditional kickboards with lift-up hinged or sliding doors, there’s acres of space for storage for those items you don’t use often that lurk in cabinets.
+But if you open it up, replace traditional kickboards with lift-up hinged, sliding or custom-made doors from established companies such as Lovech or similar, you might get access to acres of space for storage for those items you don’t use often that lurk in cabinets.
+These spaces can be ideal for storing baking trays, small appliances, or seasonal kitchenware.
+You can even install custom pull-out drawers or bins to make accessing these items easier and more organized.

 Another way of freeing up space in cabinets so you can clear your countertops but still have what you need to hand, is to make use of self storage units.
 Kitchen items you only use seasonally, such as giant jam-making pans, oversized baking or roasting trays, bottle and jam jar collections, brewing kit or any number of other space-hogging kitchen things that don’t get used often, can all be safely stowed in self storage.